qality-tech/Runner-Manager/CONTRIBUTING.md

 - Fork the project repository and prepare your proposed contribution.
 - Submit a pull request.

-NOTE: All contributors must have a contributor license agreement (CLA) on file with before their pull requests will be merged.
-Please review the contribution requirements and submit (or have your employer submit) the required CLA before submitting a pull request.
+NOTE: All contributors must read and agree with the (CLA) found in the file `CLA.md` found in the root of this project before they push any code or contribute via any communication channel.
+Pushing code, opening pull requests or any other action represents your agreement with the CLA.

 # Governance
 ## Roles